exercism/go/concepts/http-server/about.md

 ### Multiplexer

-`http.ServeMux` is responsible for routing each request to the right handler by matching the pattern in the request with the **longest** pattern specified for it. `http.NewServeMux() *ServeMux` is used to create a new multiplexer.
-It uses handlers to route each request to the proper handler.
+`http.ServeMux` is responsible for routing each request to the right handler by matching the pattern in the URL of the request with the **longest** pattern specified for it. `http.NewServeMux() *ServeMux` is used to create a new multiplexer.
 As an example:
 ```go
 func multiplexer() *ServeMux{
  serveMux := http.NewServeMux()